 First, we’ll combine cell ‘A3’ and ‘B3’ and add the combined data to cell ‘E3’.
 To do that, type the following ‘&’ formula in the cell ‘E3’ and you will get the merged data.
 You can combine multiple cells without losing data by using this formula.
 The following is an example formula, make sure to replace cell addresses with whatever cells you want to merge.

 You can also apply the formula to multiple cells by dragging the filler icon below the combined cell.

 Now, the formula is applied to the whole column and ‘Item’ and ‘Rep’ cell is merged and added to the ‘E’ column.

 Next, we’ll add space between the ‘Desk’ and ‘Smith’ by adding a space between two quotation marks in the formula.

-You can also combine cells and have a specified separator in between.
-It could be a space character, a comma, or any other separator.
+You can also combine data with a specific separator in between, it could be a space, a comma, colon, or any other character.
 We’ll use a hyphen to separate the ‘A3’ text and ‘B3’ text.

 If you combine text cell and date cell, you’ll get a messed up result like it is shown in the picture.
-It’s because date and time are stored as numbers in Excel, and when you merge cells that have numbers, as shown below, it doesn’t use the original format.
+It’s because Excel stores date and time as serial numbers, and if you merge cells that have date or time, as shown below, it combines the data with the serial number.